Grant Tracker

 4.6 / 5

-• Impact Snapshot: Summarized total funds distributed, children served, and providers engaged
+• Impact Snapshot: Quick stats on funds distributed, children served, providers supported

 Iteration Example